How Much Should A Good Website Cost in 2022?

 WEBSITE DEVELOPMENT IS...

-More tech and custom feature-centric including custom ideation and coding for specific user needs or a design built completely from scratch via code.
+More tech and custom feature-centric including custom software needs and coding for specific website user functions & areas, or a design built completely from scratch via code.

 WHAT ARE THE QUALITIES OF A GOOD WEBSITE?

-How do you qualify a "good" website?
+Here we are in 2022 - How do you qualify a website as "good?"
 This can come down to care, knowledge, creative and presentation want, and engagement needs.
 Just like clothing, office decor, music, and even food - presenting current and on-trend gives the signal that you are active, fresh, vital, and in touch with modern business and its needs.

 A Good Website Should: